r-zander/chrome-extension-casual-challenge/README.md

     - [ ] show not-legal (faded out), banned & extended with border + hover
     - [ ] hide everything not legal in casual challenge, and extended with border+hover
 - [ ] add explanation of supported views in Extension description
+- [x] Bug: If a card appears more than once, only the last instance is correctly loaded

 ## Additional Features